softwareQinc/qpp/README.md

-To change the name of the example file, the location of the [Eigen 3](http://eigen.tuxfamily.org) library or the location of [MATLAB](http://www.mathworks.com/products/matlab/) installation, edit the `CMakeLists.txt` file.
-See also `CMakeLists.txt` for additional options.
+To change the name of the example file, the location of the [Eigen 3](http://eigen.tuxfamily.org) library or the location of [MATLAB](http://www.mathworks.com/products/matlab/) installation, edit the `./CMakeLists.txt` file.
+See also `./CMakeLists.txt` for additional options.
 Do not forget to remove everything from the `./build` directory before a fresh build!